Filizgursan/Filizgursan/README.md

 -👯  I’m looking to collaborate with other content creators

--🥅 2021 Goals: Learn and improve myself as much as I can2
+-🥅 2021 Goals: Learn and improve myself as much as I can

 <h3 align="left">Connect with me:</h3>
 <p align="center">